DatDat8/End-to-End-Data-Engineering-ML-Platform-for-Olist-E-commerce-Analytics-/README.md

   * fct_seller_performance: Seller Performance Tracking.
   * agg_cohort_retention: Cohort Analysis for Customer Retention Rate on a 6-month period.
   * agg_payment_behavoir: Payment Behavior & Installment Type Risk
-  * agg_churn_features: Feature engineering for Churn Prediction model training
+  * agg_ltv_features: Feature engineering for both Churn Prediction & LTV model training

 The transformation into silver and gold layer was implemented using dbt which allows robust development, seamless collaboration and version-control deployment for ETL process on cloud.
 Please enter to ./dbt_model_dw for its detailed development as well as schemas for silver & gold tables.